Queen Victoria’s descendants suffered from ‘Christmas Disease’

 To read more about Identification of the remains, visit Identification of the remains found in July 2007 thread.Filed under British Royals, Historical Royals, Russian Royals

-Tagged Anastasia Nikolaevna of Russia, Haemophilia, Health, Queen Victoria, Science, Tsarevich Alexei.
+Tagged Anastasia Nikolaevna of Russia, Haemophilia, Health, Queen Victoria of the United Kingdom, Science, Tsarevich Alexei Nikolaevich of Russia.